 By Jordan Birnbaum, ADP Chief Behavioral Economist, Talent Activation

-Welcome back to the second installment of Which Way Is Up?
-Ask Compass, in which we examine the behaviors that are measured and coached by the product.
+Welcome back to the third installment of Which Way Is Up?
+Ask Compass, in which we examine the leadership and collaboration behaviors that are measured and coached by the product.